-Waste service charges are calculated on a costrecovery basis.
+Waste service charges are calculated on a cost-recovery basis.
 This charge covers the costs of Council's kerbside garbage and recycling collection services, waste disposal and the Victorian Government's Landfill Levy - a charge Council must pay when depositing waste at landfill.
-Waste service charges are applied to all residential properties with a habitable dwelling which are located within a compulsory waste charge zone (within 2 km of a township) or a delivery zone.
+Waste service charges are applied to all residential and commercial properties (excludes vacant land) located within a compulsory waste charge zone (within 2 km of a township) or a delivery zone.

-For the 2021/22 rating year, the kerbside garbage charge is \$395.80 and the recycling charge is \$121.00.
+For the 2022/2023 rating year, the kerbside garbage charge is \$402.73 and the recycling charge is \$123.12.